Lughi97/pAIng/README.md

 The variables are related to the disk object.
 All of them are self-explanatory

 ### Methods
-- `Start()`: Here set up the random direction of the disk, saving the start position and apply the velocity to the rigidbody.
+- `Start()`: Sets up the random direction of the disk, saving the start position and applying the velocity to the rigid body.
 <details>
         <summary>Click here to show/hide the <code>Start()</code> method...</summary>
             <br>